 Uncle White Bull

-While Laura was finding her way as a single mother, Eugene spent some of his formative years with his Uncle White Bull #2, a full-blood Lakota who lived with his wife Emma and their two sons, Levi and Martin, at Porcupine district on the Pine Ridge reservation.
+While Laura was finding her way as a single mother, she often left Eugene with the family of her brother, Eugene’s Uncle White Bull #2, a full-blood Lakota who lived with his wife Emma and their two sons, Levi and Martin, at Porcupine district on the Pine Ridge reservation.
 Porcupine station had a post office, general store, and Indian ration house that received monthly army rations (food, blankets, clothes, and hobnail shoes mass-produced for the first world war) that were distributed to reservation families who needed them.
 The store was in a valley beside a creek between ridges topped with pine and cedar trees.

 Less than a mile away was Porcupine Butte, where White Bull and other grown-ups would occasionally venture alone to commune with the Great Mystery.
 Three or four days of fasting and meditative daydreaming often brought visions of spirits of ancestors or birds or animals.
 It was a big deal when one of the tribe’s holy men climbed the butte to give thanks for mercy and for the gifts of life, and to ask for protection for the people.
 After three or four days two young men would climb the butte, locate the holy man, and escort him home, and if he learned something important, he’d call the other leaders together and describe his visions.
 They could follow the dictates of the messages if they wanted to.